 Testing confirmed that controls in place appeared to be working to support the completeness, existence and accuracy of LME and OTC trades.
 The AS400 and LCH reconciliation was carried out on a timely basis.
 All reconciling items at 30 September 1999 were cleared on 1.10.00, with no significant impact on profit.

 KPMG noted that the categorisation of interest in the accounts has not been accurately maintained throughout the year.
 At the year end Nigel Grace carried out a review of interest and subsequently interest per the pack was reclassified from that recorded in the trial balance.
 Interest was then not significantly misstated.
 The accuracy of interest was proved in total and adjustments to individual categories substantiated.
+For further analysis of treatment of interest see section 4.

 3.4.6 Tax- Open issues

-Tax treatment of a bad debt write-off;
+Tax treatment of a bad debt write-off (per David Tregar at 20 June 2000, this is now resolved);

-Allowability of income from an offshore metals forward; and
+Allowability of income from an offshore metals fund (per David Tregar at 20 June 2000 this is now resolved); and

 Deductibility of contributions made to the IOM trust and general tax allowability of the trust.